 Though both offer trace amounts of nutrients, honey contains vitamins C and B6 in modest amounts.
 On the other hand, maple syrup contains numerous minerals (that we already discussed) that honey doesn’t.

 In terms of sugar content, maple syrup seems to have the upper hand.
-While the sugars in maple syrup are in the form of sucrose, honey contains sugars in the form of fructose.
-Sucrose is better than fructose as the body needs to do some work to break down sucrose into fructose and glucose.
+While the sugars in maple syrup are mostly in the form of sucrose, honey contains sugars in the form of fructose.
+Sucrose is better than fructose.
+Mice studies show that consuming fructose (or glucose) could have more harmful effects than sucrose (9).

 When compared to table sugar and honey, maple syrup seems to be a much better option.
 Of course, you can use maple syrup and honey interchangeably – but ensure you stay away from table sugar as much as possible.